The study of the singly anti-charmed pentaquark production in b-factory: Productions from hardrons

-Among them, the state $S_{-1}^{--}(\bar{c}ddss)$ cannot be produced by the Cabibbo allowed channels, since the states generated by these channels contain at least one $u$ quark, as shown with diagrams (a) and (b) in Fig.~\ref{fig:production}.
-In the next section, we will estimate production events of these ground states.
-We list the relations between different decay widths, ignoring the phase space differences, in the following Eqs.~(\ref{eq:relation6bp}-\ref{eq:relation6bm}).
+Among them, the state {$P_{\bar{c}dsds}^{--}$} cannot be produced by the Cabibbo-allowed channels, since the states generated by these channels contain at least one $u$ quark, as shown with diagrams (a) and (b) in Fig.~\ref{fig:production}.
+In the next section, we will discuss the production modes for these ground states.
+We list the relationship between decay widths, ignoring the phase space differences, in the following Eq.~(\ref{eq:relation6bp}). { }

-Similarly, for the pentaquark 15 and $15^{\prime}$ states, their production channels and relationships of $B$ meson decay widths, can also be obtained by expanding the corresponding possible Hamiltonian.
-For convenience, the rest Hamiltonian, the decay widths relations between different production channels are also reorganized in the Appendix~\ref{sec:appendix}.
-The possible Hamiltonian has given with Eq.~(\ref{eq:hamiltonian615p}).
-Their possible channels and amplitude results can be calculated and given by Tabs.~\ref{tab:Bto15or15pandP8} and \ref{tab:15and15pstates}.
+Similarly, for the exotic states $\boldsymbol{15}$ and $\boldsymbol{15^{\prime}}$, their production channels and relationships of decay widths, can also be obtained by expanding the corresponding possible Hamiltonian.
+For convenience, the rest of Hamiltonian and the decay width relations between different production channels are also reorganized in Appendix~\ref{sec:appendix}.
+The possible Hamiltonian has been given with Eq.~(\ref{eq:hamiltonian615p}).